Ramy Rabia: Return to Al Ahly

 After being sent to train with Sporting's reserve side during preseason prior to the 2015–16 season, Rabia announced his intention to leave Sporting either permanently or on loan.
 In August 2015, he rejoined his former club Al Ahly on a five-year contract.
 Al Ahly paid €750,000 to resign Rabia, the same amount he was sold for the previous season, with Sporting also set to receive 15% of any future transfer fee.

 During the 2016–17 season, Rabia struggled to maintain his place in the side after suffering several injury setbacks.
 He was forced to undergo knee surgery in August 2016, initially expected to keep him out for one month, and needed a second operation on the injury the following month.
 After recovering from surgery, Rabia made two appearances for Al Ahly before experiencing a further setback after colliding with goalkeeper Ahmed Adel Abdel Moneam in training and suffering ankle ligament damage.
 His injury troubles continued the following season, suffering a groin injury during an international match in November 2017, missing ten matches.
 In January 2018, he again suffered a groin injury during a league match against rivals Zamalek and was ruled out for two months.
 After missing the remainder of the season, Rabia was forced to publicly deny reports that he could be forced to retire due to ongoing injury problems, commenting "I can’t say when I will return, it takes time."

+Rabia left the club at the end of the 2024–25 season, having accumulated a total of 337 appearances.

+Al Ain

+In June 2025, Rabia joined UAE Pro League side Al Ain as a free agent.